International Programmes

 Although they undertake fundraising and partnership work locally, given the numerous challenges faced by countries in the Global South, they also rely on Mildmay's supporters in the UK to help fund their work.

-Mildmay Uganda was Mildmay’s first international programme.
+Mildmay Uganda was established in 1998 as Mildmay’s first international programme.

 Mildmay Kenya works to empower communities to deliver HIV health care services through support, education and training.

-They work to reach key affected and at-risk groups including young women, children, adolescents, MSM, and sex workers.
+They work to reach key affected and at-risk groups, including young women, children, adolescents, MSM, and sex workers.

 In the 1990s, Mildmay was called to extend its expertise to some of the areas where HIV and AIDS were hitting hardest.